 How can I prepare my pupils ahead of the workshop?

-Follow the Teacher Prep resource included in your Toolkits which explains the steps you can take to get your class ready beforehand.
+Follow the Teacher Prep resource for each workshop listed on this page which explains the steps you can take to get your class ready beforehand.

 What resources do I need to prepare?